omarnasser72/Booking-Web-Application/README.md

 <p>this page is used in case of forgetting password after you enter your email and click reset button an email is sent to you where you can create new password for your account </p>
 <h4>NewPwd</h4>
 <p>this page is used for creating new password in case user forget and it can be sent only using the link sent to your email </p>
+<h4>CheckOutSuccess</h4><p>
+this page is used after success completion of reservation's payment.
+It's purpose is to acknowledge user's reservation by adding reservation's duration to the corresponding room and update reseravtion's payed attribute to true.</p>
+<h4>CheckOutFailed</h4><p>this page is used after failed completion of payment it removes reservation from database</p>
 <h3>pages Admin user only can access</h3>
 <h4>Dashboard Choice</h4>
 <p>this page is displayed after successful login for the Admin where Admin choose either to navigate to userDashboard or adminDashboard</p>